Occupations in construction and building maintenance

 The Globe and Mail has published a number of articles on compensation for those in the construction trades, including the following:

-A construction helper in the GTA can currently make $30 per hour, although work may be seasonal and dependant on a day-to-day basis upon the weather not being inclement.
+A construction helper in the GTA can currently make $30 per hour, although work may be seasonal and dependent on a day-to-day basis upon the weather not being poor.

 Value of English language proficiency

 A newcomer who speaks English below the level of CLB 3 would be very fortunate, indeed, if he or she could find construction or building maintenance work, as a result of connecting with an employer or supervisor who speaks the newcomer’s language.

 If the newcomer already had experience and training in a particular trade, before coming to Canada, an opportunity to soon earn more than $20 per hour might be readily available.